 4 September 2010

-The new Equality Act, due to come in force on 1 October 2010, harmonises and replaces previous anti-discrimination legislation.
-Although your responsibilities under the Act will stay largely the same, there are some changes that will affect both employers and business that provide goods and services to the public.
-These include the introduction of 'protected characteristics' and new forms of discrimination.
+The Equality Act, which came into force on 1 October 2010, harmonises and replaces previous anti-discrimination legislation.
+Although your responsibilities under the Act are largely the same, there are some changes that will affect both employers and business that provide goods and services to the public.
+These include the introduction of 'protected characteristics' and multiple forms of discrimination.

 The Equality Act covers exactly the same groups of individuals that were protected by the previous legislation.
 However, the headings of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, and pregnancy and maternity are now to be known as 'protected characteristics'.